BioIdentical Hormone Replacement Therapy

 The clinical goal is to balance the brain hormones, and when they are balanced, the individual will be balanced.

-There are a lot of medications and advice on how to deal with the symptoms, there is not many therapies designed to work with the source of the problem.
+There are a lot of medications and advice on how to deal with the symptoms, there are not many therapies designed to work with the source of the problem.
 The goal of Bio-identical Hormone Replacement Therapy is to restore the balance in endocrine system by replenishing missing hormones.
 Many symptoms stop altogether.
 Certain women require hormonal therapy early, before the menopause starts, this can be related to problems with ovaries producing vital hormones.